bitopan-tal/bitopan-tal/README.md

 - 👀 I’m interested in programing languages, graphics designing, content creating, photography etc.
 - 🌱 I’m currently learning Web Development(basic) and OOPS in advance level
 - 💞️ I’m looking to collaborate on Website design for local shopkeepers which are now grabbing the majority market in their domain
-- 📫 How to reach me??? just mail on bitopan.tal@gmail.com
+- 📫 How to reach me??? just mail at bitopan.tal@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: I love computer science but currently pursuing integrated B.Sc.
 B.Ed. in Physics